-Prior to law school, Mr. Silver worked as a correspondent and desk assistant at The Boston Globe’s Sports Department and additionally served as Managing Editor of The Tufts Daily, an independent daily student newspaper.
-He also worked as an administrator and senior staff member at Camp Bauercrest, a nonprofit residential overnight camp in northeastern Massachusetts for boys aged 8 to 16.
+Prior to law school, Mr. Silver worked as a correspondent and desk assistant at The Boston Globe’s Sports Department and additionally served as Managing Editor of The Tufts Daily, a daily student newspaper.
+He also worked as an administrator at Camp Bauercrest, a nonprofit residential camp in Massachusetts for boys aged 8 to 16.

 Mr. Silver is a member of the Massachusetts and District of Columbia bars and is admitted to practice before the United States District Court for the District of Columbia.